acim/oxeye/README.md

 Your Oxeye application should be available at http://localhost:3000/ and if you need to check Mongo database by Mongo Express administration tool, it should be available at http://localhost:3001/.

+If there is no user in the database, Oxeye is going to create admin user and you can see the password in the output.

 ---

 ## [Sapper documentation](https://github.com/sveltejs/sapper/blob/master/README.md)